open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

    git push origin master
    ```

+**ATTENTION**: From now on, for the rest of the First Steps, please use the command line to create branches and make commits instead of using GitHub’s web interface.
+This will give you valuable practice with common Git commands in your terminal, which is essential for working on real code that needs to be tested locally and can’t always be edited directly on GitHub.com.

 ## 5. Create a New Branch

 **Every time you start to work on an issue, you need to create a branch to keep issues you are working on separated from each other.** Make sure to use a descriptive name for your branch in the following fashion: **issueNumber-descriptive-branch-name**.